 The current mineral resource established an initial measured and indicated resource for the Candelones sulphide resource.
 The economic viability of the oxide resource was assessed in a PEA which was released on April 26, 2021.
 Full technical details of the PEA are presented in the technical report titled "NI-43-101 F1 Technical Report Updated Mineral Resource Estimate and Preliminary Economic Assessment For the Oxide Portion Of The Candelones Project Neita Concession Dominican Republic" with an effective date of May 10, 2021, that was filed on June 7, 2021.
 The technical report is available for review on SEDAR and on the Corporation's website.
-The Corporation is in the process of completing a Feasibility-level study for the Oxide portion of the Candelones Deposit which will result in an updated Mineral Resource Estimate for the Oxide portion.
-The Feasibility study will likely result in changes to the capital and operating cost numbers as compared to those in the Preliminary Economic Assessment from April 2021.
-The Corporation expects that the results from this Feasibility-level assessment should be available by the end of the third quarter with the NI 43-101 Technical Report filed by the middle of November.
+The PEA is discussed in more detail below.